SShahparnia/obsidian-notes/Leetcode Grind/Day 1 - Contains Duplicate & Valid Anagrams.md

 	- O(n + m)
 - Space complexity:
 	- O(1)
-		- for typical anagram problems, the complexity is O(1) as we have the fix
+		- for typical anagram problems, the complexity is O(1) as we have the fixed alphabet
+		- for problems where we have many unique characters in the string the worst case is O(k)